Looking for Fragrant Flowers? Try Planting Scented Jasmine

 Very few blooms: If your plant is not producing many blooms, but still has lush, leafy growth, you probably have it planted in soil that is low in phosphorus, so choose a jasmine plant fertilizer that has a higher middle number, which will represent the ratio of phosphorus in that formula.

 Disease: Fusarium wilt, blight, and rust are the most common diseases of jasmine, mainly affecting leaves and stems.
-The first step to take is to isolate the affected plant from others and discard any leaves that may drop in the process.
-If your jasmine is in a container, remove it and wash the roots, then re-plant it in a clean, sanitized container with fresh soil, which will usually prevent further fungal spores from doing any further damage.
+The first step is to isolate the affected plant from others and discard any leaves that may drop in the process.
+If your jasmine is in a container, remove it and wash the roots, then re-plant it in a clean, sanitized container with fresh soil, which will usually prevent fungal spores from doing any further damage.

 If your jasmine is planted outside in the ground, the process is not as easy, as you will need to dig the plant up, wash the roots and replant it in a site that has been amended with the proper soil and nutrients.